NURSING 7217 - Concepts of Leadership and Management in Nursing

 General Course Information

-Course Code NURSING 7217 Course Concepts of Leadership and Management in Nursing Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 1 hour x 6 sessions.
+Course Code NURSING 7217 Course Concepts of Leadership and Management in Nursing Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 1 hour x 6 sessions.
 Face to Face weekly compulsory sessions for international students as per ESOS compliance.
 Available for Study Abroad and Exchange N Restrictions Available to Master of Clinical Nursing students only Course Description This course will explore contemporary issues related to leadership and management necessary for a registered nurse.
 All nurses have leadership and to some extent management responsibilities.

 Course Coordinator: Associate Professor Frank DonnellyDr Morgan Smith